alxrnz2/CSV-to-JSON-via-Python-script/README.md

 feature = row[4]
 ```

 Finally, update `NFTjson = ...` for the desired fields in your JSONs.
+Learn more from the [NFT School](http://nftschool.dev.ipns.localhost:8080/reference/metadata-schemas/) about token metadata standards.

 ## Create your JSONs